TEXT

 The Australian Association of Writing Programs was established in 1996 with its first conference, a gathering of teachers and students of creative and professional writing at the University of Technology, Sydney and organised by Graham Williams and Dr Jan Hutchinson.
 Since then it has grown, holding annual conferences at campuses around Australia.
 The annual AAWP Conference is now the most important forum in Australia for the discussion of all aspects of teaching creative and professional writing and for debating current theories on creativity and writing.

 In 1999-2002 the editors of TEXT compiled the first database of its kind on tertiary institutions and courses offered Australia-wide and in New Zealand.
 (The Guide is now available online at the AAWP website.)
 This was the beginning of a compilation of basic statistics on writing teaching in Australasia, an area which has grown rapidly.
-(This growth might be gauged by the fact that in 1999 there were 8 PhD courses in creative writing offered around Australia; in 2007 the updated Guide showed there were 27 doctorates on offer.)
-The database is also a useful tool for anyone looking for particular degree programs and where they are offered.
+This growth might be gauged by the fact that in 1999 there were 8 PhD courses in creative writing offered around Australia; in 2009 researcher Nicola Boyd in her TEXT article in the April issue identified 31 doctorates on offer.

 In 2000 AAWP initiated a program of State-based Seminars, the first of which were held in Adelaide and Melbourne.
 These seminars involved many of the teachers of writing in a given state, from both the TAFE and University sectors.
 Topics under discussion included publishability and publishable standard; exegesis; and examination procedures and practices.